theopn/dotfiles/README.md

 #### Polybar

 Top bar displays workspace, window title, battery, brightness, volume, and date information.
 Pop-up calendar script can also be executed by clicking the top right calendar icon (this requires Dunst).
-Bottom bar has power option button (this requires `i3_system_script.sh`), Spotify current playing information (this requires `polybar_spotify.py`), hard disk, memory, CPU, and network information.
+Bottom bar has power option button (this requires `i3_system_script.sh`), Spotify current playing information (this requires `polybar_spotify.py`), temperature of the zone `acpitz`, hard disk, memory, CPU, and network information.

 #### Rofi